-Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Watch]
+Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Video]

 — Daniel (@DanielS70847977) April 4, 2017

-Although, his retirement is not yet official, but fans are going to miss him if, just like The Undertaker, he decides never to return to the ring in future.
+Although, his retirement is not yet official, but fans are going to miss him if, just like The Undertaker, he decides never to return to the ring.

 [Featured Image by Erik S. Lesser/AP Images]